 Step 3.
 Australian’s use 1 billion so-called “disposable” coffee cups each year.
 Did you know they have a plastic lining & can’t be recycled?
 Solution: bring your own, such as a reusable glass Keep Cup.

 Step 4: Use re-usable, washable Onya bags to carry your produce home from the grocery store.

 Step 5.
-Commit to hosting sustainable events by eliminating wasteful/damaging items such as balloons and straws (campaigns: #BalloonsBlow #TheLastStraw)
+Hosting sustainable events, eliminate wasteful/damaging items such as balloons and straws (campaigns: #BalloonsBlow #TheLastStraw)